ScottEKendall/JAMF-Pro-Scripts/Multi-User Macs/README.md

  - These two variables control where the file is located and the plist file name
     - `SUPPORT_DIR="/Users/$LOGGED_IN_USER/Library/Application Support"`
     - `JSS_FILE="$SUPPORT_DIR/com.GiantEagleEntra.plist"`
-- Both password last change date andd password age are stored in this file
+- Both *password last change date* andd *password age* are stored in this file
 - I decided to put this in each users folder, so if the user gets removed from the system, their password info gets removed as well
 - You can put anything in this file you want...espcially handy if you need to stored server related items that could be used later, it is a simple .plist file

 This script is run once a day to populate the file in the users folder.
-If the file doesn't exisst, it will be created automatically
+If the file doesn't exist, it will be created automatically

-The next thing I need to do create EAs for the users password last change date & password Age.  those scripts can be found here:
+The next thing I need to do is create EAs for the user's password last change date & password Age.
+Those scripts can be found here:

 Password Last Change Date: